KKoovalsky/Jeff/firmware/docs/architecture.md

 sign (+ or -) of the sample.
 5. Otherwise, leave the value untouched.

-Let's consider a simple example, with a window with size 4:
+Let's consider a simple example, with a window size equal to 4:

 ![distortion_example](diagrams/distortion_example.drawio.png)

 This implementation is naive and we could optimize it a little, by e.g. introducing window steps, to prevent from finding maximum for each window, but for each 2-step, or 4-step, ...
 It might be configurable.
 Other optimization may be intelligent maximum finding, which would find absolute maximums for non-overlapping ranges.
 The current time complexity is `O(n^2)`, where `n` is the window size.
+This doesn't create problems so far, because the current implementation fits into the schedule.

 # Creating new Guitar Effects

+1. (optional) Simulate the effect's operation using some Python (or other language) scripting.
+See `hard_clipping` examples in the `scripts/` directory.
+This step should basically at least conclude: "It might work!".
+2. Implement and test the new guitar effect on the host machine.
+Put the implementation to the `src/common/` directory and the tests under `tests/host/`.
+See `test_basic_windowed_distortion_with_memory.cpp` as an example of the tests.
+3. Implement benchmarks run on the device for the effect.
+See `test_distortion_benchmark.cpp` as an example.
+The call to `apply()` must not take less than 1.2 ms. The 1.2 ms comes from the period of time between supply of each consecutive batches of samples.
+Having a window size 64, and 44.1 kHz sampling rate, each batch comes after around 1.45 ms from the previous one (64 / 44.1 kHz ~= 1.45 ms).
+We assume some margin for ADC, DAC and context switching.
+4. Create a new application under the `device/` directory (similar to `distortion_app`).
+Make use of `JeffAppWrapper`, which is a wrapper on top of the `AudioChain`, but it already instantiates the `AudioSampler` and `AudioDac` implementers for you.
+5. Flash the app and play the guitar!